Opposition & Resistance Archive

-The Shift the Country Framework Paper talks about how history shows us that to successfully counter emerging tyranny, a country needs active civic engagement, a solid opposition (not just a resistance), and a solid opposition agenda supported by an actual majority of voters.
+The 2020 Shift the Country Framework Paper (the 2022 approach is here) talks about how history shows us that to successfully counter emerging tyranny, a country needs active civic engagement, a solid opposition (not just a resistance), and a solid opposition agenda supported by an actual majority of voters.

 Circumstances that lead to tyranny usually include some segment of the population believing that the social contract and institutions have failed.
 An opposition agenda that is successful needs to include updates to the social contract and institutions of the country that better serve everyone - better than they did before.